Undergraduate Admission Questions

 12) How much is the Admission's Application Fee?

-There are no fees for the application till present, and any change will be announced.
+The fees are 500 EGP including 200 EGP for the online application and 300 EGP for the admission's exam, and any change will be announced.

 13) Which High school certificates does The University of Science and Technology accept?